Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_homepage.md

 ## Before you start

-You must have platform administrator credentials.
+You must have platform administrator credentials and your organization must have the Public Marketplace entitlement to enable and configure *Marketplace Homepage* content.

 ## Objectives